Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 Brindle and Phaeomelanin Intensity

-While most dogs have a yellow to red pigment intensity under their brindle stripes their base color can be affected by intensity modifiers like the I-Locus.
-Phaeomelanin pigment color can actually vary from off-white to deep red.
+While most dogs have a yellow to red pigment intensity under their brindle stripes, their base color can be affected by intensity modifiers.
+Phaeomelanin color can actually vary from off-white to deep red.

-Dogs with a very light base color are sometimes called silver brindle, cream brindle or other names.
+Dogs with a very light base color are sometimes called silver brindle, cream brindle, etc.

 Brindle and Countershading

-Sometimes only the phaeomelanin on a sable, agouti, saddle or tan point pattern can get very light on the dog’s cheeks, eyebrows underside while keeping a normal color on the upper side of the dog.
+Sometimes only the phaeomelanin on a sable, agouti, saddle, or tan point pattern can get very light on the dog’s cheeks, eyebrows underside while keeping a normal color on the upper half of the dog.

-In some Asian spitz breeds, a similar effect is known as urajiro.
-This is just a Japanese breed term for countershading but these breeds are known to often have more crisp and bright light markings instead of a color gradient from lighter to darker coat.
+In some Asian breeds, the refined version of countershading is known as urajiro.
+These breeds often show very crisp and bright markings instead of just a color gradient from lighter to darker coat.

 Brindle Colors

-The color of eumelanin in brindle stripes can be black, brown, blue or lilac.
+The base color of eumelanin in brindle stripes can be black, brown, blue, or lilac.

-A homozygous recessive genotype at the B-Locus (bb) causes brown pigment while a homozygous recessive combination at the D-Locus (dd) can dilute black pigment to blue or brown coat to isabella/lilac.
+A homozygous recessive genotype at the B locus (b/b) causes brown pigment.
+A homozygous recessive combination at the D locus (d/d) can dilute black pigment to blue or brown pigment to lilac.

 Brown Brindle

-The combination of liver-colored eumelanin and brindle pattern (kbr/- b/b D/-) is quite rare.
-Besides, brown stripes on a yellow or red base color don’t give as much contrast as black stripes would.
+The combination of liver-colored eumelanin and brindle pattern (b/b D/-) causes the stripes to be chocolate brown.
+Brown stripes on a red base color don’t give as much contrast as black stripes would.

 Blue Brindle

-In a dog with a diluted black brindle pattern (kbr/- B/- d/d) all eumelanin will turn a blue shade.
+In a dog with a diluted black brindle pattern (B/- d/d), all eumelanin will turn a blue shade.

 Lilac Brindle